This second post, we will talk about how Oracle evaluate conditions :

 To test for nulls, use only the comparison conditions

-.
+IS NULL and IS NOT NULL.
 If you use any other condition with nulls and the result depends on

-.
+the value of the null, then the result is UNKNOWN.
 Because null represents a lack of data, a null cannot be equal or

 unequal to any value or to another null.
 However, Oracle considers two nulls to

-be equal when evaluating a DECODE
+be equal when evaluating a DECODE function.

 Refer toD ECODE for syntax and additional information.